Lake Charles Maritime Injury Lawyer

 The LHWCA provides protection for workers who are not crew members but who work on navigable waters.
 For example, it applies to dock workers, shipbuilders/repairmen/breakers, harbor construction workers, cargo handlers, and longshoremen.
 Unlike with the Jones Act where damages must be proven through negligence or unseaworthiness claims, under this act, employees need to show that their injury occurred at work.

-Contact Bowen Painter Trial Lawyers For Help With Your Maritime Injury Claim
+Contact a Lake Charles Maritime Injury Lawyer For Help With Your Claim

 Understanding what maritime law applies to your situation is essential when seeking compensation for injuries sustained during maritime-related activities.
-For help after an injury, contact Bowen Painter Trial Lawyers to schedule a free consultation.
+For help after an injury, contact a Lake Charles maritime injury attorney to schedule a free consultation.